Giants vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have put together a 12-16 record in games they were favored on the moneyline (winning 42.9% of those games).
+- The Giants have compiled a 13-16 record in games they were favored on the moneyline (winning 44.8% of those games).

-- San Francisco has a 5-11 record (winning only 31.2% of its games) when playing as moneyline favorites of -140 or shorter.

-- Based on this matchup's moneyline, the Giants have an implied win probability of 58.3%.
+- Based on this game's moneyline, the Giants' implied win probability is 67.7%.

-- In the 59 games in which bookmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 27 times (27-28-4).
+- San Francisco has played in 60 games with set over/under, and have combined with opponents to go over the total 28 times (28-28-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!